ebekker/ACMESharp/README.md

 #### Amazon Web Services (AWS)

-In AWS, there are several services that make use of customer-provided SSL certificates to host customer content over an SSL/TLS interface.
-Some of these include, the Elastic Load Balancer (ELB) service, the CloudFront service, the Elastic Beanstalk service and the OpsWorks service.
+In AWS, there are several services that make use of customer-provided PKI certificates to host customer content over an SSL/TLS interface.
+Some of these include the Elastic Load Balancer (ELB) service, the CloudFront service, the Elastic Beanstalk service and the OpsWorks service.
 (See [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) for more details.)

-For all of these services, AWS maintains a customer-managed repository of SSL certificates inside the AWS IAM service.
+For all of these services, AWS maintains a customer-managed repository of PKI certificates inside the AWS IAM service.
 Once a certificate is installed into IAM, it can be referenced by any of the other services listed above.

 This ACME client package includes a PowerShell Script Module that allows you to install a PKI certificate into IAM, and optionally to configure an existing ELB listener endpoint to use it.
 (The other services need to be manually configured to use an IAM server certificate.)

-Note, this module _requires_ the ```AWSPowerShell``` module, which is installed as part of the AWS .NET SDK.
+**NOTE:**  This module _requires_ the ```AWSPowerShell``` module, which is installed as part of the [AWS Tools for Windows](https://aws.amazon.com/powershell/).

 ```PowerShell
 ## Make sure you cd to your local Vault root directory